 This is India’s first full-length silent feature film.
 You read that right!
 The film released in several India languages, expanding its reach to a larger audience.
 Pushpak even earned global recognition with screenings at the Cannes and Shanghai Film Festivals at the time.

 The screenplay is funny and endearing with the gifted Kamal Hassan at his best.
 Sample, for instance, the conversation between Kamal and Amala on the balcony.
 It’s a charming combination of a brilliant concept and great execution.

 5. Love Sex Aur Dhokha (2010)

 Dibakar Bannerjee’s gritty drama intrigued us with its inventive storytelling style as much as it made us uncomfortable.
-While the average audience probably expected raunch and sleaze, Dibakar steered away from conventional portrayal of sex and focused on the rooted storyline.
+While the average audience probably expected raunch and sleaze, Dibakar steered away from the conventional portrayal of sex and focused on the rooted storyline.

-The Pulp Fiction-esque structure of the film, with three different stories wasn’t something we’d seen before.
+The Pulp Fiction-esque structure of the film, with three different stories, wasn’t something we’d seen before.
 The cinematography was key here.
 The first story is shot entirely with a film student hand-held camera.
 The second using only the security cameras inside a departmental store.
 And the third with a spy camera, something used by sting operation reporters.

-Dibakar and producer Ekta’s attempt to create something that went against every grain of traditional Indian moviemaking, was laudable.
+Dibakar and producer Ekta’s attempt to create something that went against every grain of traditional Indian moviemaking was laudable.

 6. Black Friday (2007)